coder/coder/docs/templates/resource-persistence.md

 state.
 In a completely persistent workspace, there is no difference between the Off and On states.

-Most workspaces fall somewhere in the middle, persisting user data such as filesystem volumes, but deleting expensive, reproducible resources such as compute instances.
+The needs of most workspaces fall somewhere in the middle, persisting user data like filesystem volumes, but deleting expensive, reproducible resources such as compute instances.

 ## Disabling Persistence